Peoplecantfly/icapserver/TUTORIAL.md

 Examples
 ========
 For more examples you can check [examples](https://github.com/Peoplecantfly/icapserver/tree/master/examples) folder.
+*NB!
+In this realization of ICAP server you should use one "service name" for all methods, but basicly it depends on ICAP client realization.*
 ### Example 1: 204 No content
 204 No content is for No content adaptation required.
 So this example sends 204 No content for both REQMOD and RESPMOD.